netzero-labs/netzero/docs/tariffs/Dynamic-Electricity-Pricing.md

 Note: for plans with fixed outgoing (sell) prices, the sell prices are adjusted to never exceed buy prices.
 This results in better Powerwall behavior (more cycling when required), due to a limitation in Tesla's Time-Based Control algorithm.

+## Tibber and Amber Electric Configuration

+Tibber and Amber Electric plans can be configured by providing your API token from the provider.
+Follow the instructions in the app.

 ## Disabling Automatic Updates